-Compact fluorescent lamps (CFL) are one of the brightest new technologies for the homeowner since batt insulation.
-Because CFLs use up to 80 percent less energy than typical incandescent bulbs, they are less expensive to operate, and with a lamp life that is about five times that of incandescent lighting there is also savings on replacement cost.
+Compact fluorescent lamps (CFL) and LEDs are among the brightest new technologies for the homeowner since batt insulation.
+Because CFLs and LEDs use up to 80 percent less energy than typical incandescent bulbs, they are less expensive to operate, and with a lamp life that is about five times that of incandescent lighting there is also savings on replacement cost.
 They also burn cooler than incandescents, potentially lowering your cooling costs during the warm weather season.

-CFLs screw into most standard fixtures, although you may have to use an adapter with some ceiling fixtures.
-Compact fluorescents come in a variety of shapes and sizes, ranging from a standard light bulb look to coiled, U, and oval shapes.
+CFLs and LEDs screw into most standard fixtures, although you may have to use an adapter with some ceiling fixtures.
+They come in a variety of shapes and sizes, ranging from a standard light bulb look to coiled, U, and oval shapes.

-To complete the green cycle with CFLs, be sure to recycle expired bulbs at a qualified disposal facility so that the toxic mercury does not end up in your local landfill.
+To complete the green cycle with CFLs and LEDs, be sure to recycle expired bulbs at a qualified disposal facility so that the toxic mercury does not end up in your local landfill.

 See more about: Energy-Saving Light Bulbs.